-Step 4: Apply First Strip
+Step 3: Apply First Strip

 Create a handle by folding the first half of the protective paper back and leaving half on the tape so that you don’t touch the sticky part.
-Push your breast tissue down and back with your hand as you apply the tape.
+Push your chest tissue down and back with your hand as you apply the tape.
 Gently lay the first 2 inches of tape on your skin and lightly rub to activate the adhesive.
-Taking your time, line up your breast tissue so that it will all get tucked into the tape.
+Taking your time, line up your chest tissue so that it will all get tucked into the tape.
 Be sure that the tape lays as flat as possible without any wrinkles.
 Those ripples will cause your skin to become irritated over time and can affect your skin health.

-Step 5: Apply Second Strip
+Step 4: Apply Second Strip

 If you are larger chested, you may need to apply a second strip on the same side to tuck in the remaining tissue so you don't have "dog ears".
 Take your second strip and prepare it like the first.
 Apply the second strip staggered from the first and overlapping to create flatness.
 Again, push the tissue out of the way with your hand and secure the tape.
-Note that often times, the tape will not stick to itself and will curl up easily if not attached to the skin properly.
+Note that often times, the tape will not stick to itself and will curl up if not attached to the skin properly.

-Step 6: Secure Other Side
+Step 5: Secure Other Side

 The tape should not be pulling the skin, just assisting it to stay in place.
 You should be “hiding” your chest COMFORTABLY on your body (such as under your armpit or down your torso) then using the tape to smooth out the appearance and secure it into place.
 Typically, the larger the area being taped, the less additional stretch is necessary during application.

-Step 7: Removal
+Step 6: Removal